cgat-developers/ruffus/doc/Tutorial.rst

 ***************************************

-    The :mod:`pyper` module is a lightweight way to add support for running computational pipelines.
+    The :mod:`ruffus` module is a lightweight way to add support for running computational pipelines.

     Computational pipelines are often conceptually quite simple, especially